All Episodes

 Okay, let's see.

-466,000 on a new federal study, some Cybercast news service.
+$466,000 on a new federal study, some CyberCast news service.

-Federal dollars to study why do fat girls date less and risk more.
+It's actually $466,642, federal dollars, to study why do fat girls date less and risk more.

 I got it.

-The net National Institutes of Health has awarded $466,000 to McGee Women's Research Institute and Foundation in Pittsburgh to study and compare the intimate relationships of fat and non-fat girls.
+The National Institutes of Health has awarded $466,000 to McGee Women's Research Institute and Foundation in Pittsburgh to study and compare the intimate relationships of fat and non-fat girls.

-Mounting evidence demonstrates that weight influences intimate relationship formation, i.e.
+Mounting evidence demonstrates that weight influences intimate relationship formation, i.e. dating and sexual.

-And obese girls consistently report having fewer dating and sexual experiences, but more sexual risk behaviors, i.e., sex without condoms, once they become sexually active.
+And obese girls consistently report having fewer dating and sexual experiences, but more sexual risk behaviors, i.e. sex without condoms, once they become sexually active.

 No studies have actually examined whether the interpersonal skills and intimate relationships of fat and non-fat girls differ.